-The counselors are responsible for the guidance program at Hobbs High School.
-Major responsibilities are as follows:
+The Counselor is responsible for the guidance program of the Hobbs Municipal Schools.
+Major responsibilities are:

-- Helping students learn to make decisions and accepting responsibility for them; - Guiding students to set realistic educational and career goals; - Assisting students and teachers to understand each student's strengths and weaknesses by means of test interpretation and other data; - ➤ Encouraging students to broaden experiences by involvement in activities in school and in the community.
+- Helping students learn to make decisions and accepting responsibility for them; - Guiding students to set realistic educational and career goals; - ❖ Assisting students and teachers to understand each student's strengths and weaknesses by means of test interpretation and other data; - ❖ Encouraging students to broaden experiences by involvement in activities in school and in the community.

-Students should see their counselors about any of the following:
+Students should see their counselor about any of the following:

 - Scheduling

 - Course selections

 - Enrollment

 - Grades

-- > Standardized tests, including college admission tests
+- Standardized tests, including college admission tests

-- > Cumulative permanent records
+- Cumulative permanent records

 - College choices

-- > Financial aid for college
+- Financial aid for college

 - Scholarships

 - Career planning

-- ➤ Interpersonal relationships: student, teacher, parent
+- Interpersonal relationships: student, teacher, parent